Earth-centered, Earth-fixed coordinate system: Structure

 An example is the NGS data for a brass disk near Donner Summit, in California.
 Given the dimensions of the ellipsoid, the conversion from lat/lon/height-above-ellipsoid coordinates to X-Y-Z is straightforward—calculate the X-Y-Z for the given lat-lon on the surface of the ellipsoid and add the X-Y-Z vector that is perpendicular to the ellipsoid there and has length equal to the point's height above the ellipsoid.
-The reverse conversion is harder: given X-Y-Z we can immediately get longitude, but no closed formula for latitude and height exists.
+The reverse conversion is harder: given X-Y-Z can immediately get longitude, but no closed formula for latitude and height exists.
 See "Geodetic system."
 Using Bowring's formula in 1976 Survey Review the first iteration gives latitude correct within 10^{-11} degree as long as the point is within 10,000 meters above or 5,000 meters below the ellipsoid.

 In astronomy

 Geocentric coordinates can be used for locating astronomical objects in the Solar System in three dimensions along the Cartesian X, Y, and Z axes.
 They are differentiated from topocentric coordinates, which use the observer's location as the reference point for bearings in altitude and azimuth.

 For nearby stars, astronomers use heliocentric coordinates, with the center of the Sun as the origin.
 The plane of reference can be aligned with the Earth's celestial equator, the ecliptic, or the Milky Way's galactic equator.
 These 3D celestial coordinate systems add actual distance as the Z axis to the equatorial, ecliptic, and galactic coordinate systems used in spherical astronomy.